ff6347/obj-from-ai/README.md

-#create WAVEFRONT obj from illustrator
+#create WAVEFRONT obj from Illustrator
 right now it only supports ungrouped polygon objects.

 - release all compound paths